-- m) Outstanding GDRs/ADRs/warrants or any other convertible instruments, conversion date and likely impact on equity: The Company has not issued any GDRs/ADRs/warrants or other convertible instruments in the past and hence, as on 31st March, 2021, the company does not have any outstanding GDRs/ADRs/warrants or any other convertible instruments. - n) Plant Location: Survey No. 239, Village Salvav, Survey No. 105/P, 106/107 & 108/P Morai, Near Morai Railway Crossing, Via-Vapi 396191, Gujarat.
+- m) Outstanding GDRs/ADRs/warrants/Debentures/Bonds or any other convertible instruments, conversion date and likely impact on equity: The Company has not issued any GDRs/ADRs/warrants/Debentures/Bonds or other convertible instruments in the past and hence, as on 31st March, 2022, the company does not have any outstanding GDRs/ADRs/warrants or any other convertible instruments. - n) Plant Location: Survey No. 239, Village Salvav, Survey No. 105/P, 106/107 & 108/P Morai, Near Morai Rly.
+Crossing, Via-Vapi 396191 o) Address for correspondence: